-The Adidas Indoor Super was initially released in the 80s for the sport of squash, a highly popular racket-game then.
+The Indoor Super was initially released in the 80s by Adidas for the sport of squash, a highly popular racket-game then.
 It utilized nylon for the upper and reinforced with velour, featured a rounded toe box with perforations, and had a flexible rubber outsole that was specifically designed for indoor sports.

 The Adidas Indoor Super enjoyed a hugely successful and long run, not only with fans of the racket game but also crossing boundaries into the fashion scene.
 The silhouette was considered a ‘must-have’ and wearing them with frayed jeans was marked as ‘cool.’
 After years of enjoying prominence, the shoe was discontinued for a while before enjoying a brief reissue back in 2003 in limited numbers.
 The reissue kept most of the details of the original but instead utilized leather for the upper.